Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 Which "premium" neighborhoods open up at $500k in Nicaragua in 2026?

-At the $500k price point in Nicaragua, premium neighborhoods that open up include Santo Domingo and the premium end of Las Colinas in Managua, as well as high-end coastal developments and view communities in San Juan del Sur.
+At $500,000 in Nicaragua, the premium neighborhoods that open up include Santo Domingo and the top end of Las Colinas in Managua, along with high-end coastal developments in San Juan del Sur and the Tola corridor that cater to both expat buyers and wealthy Managua families looking for second homes.

 What counts as "luxury" in Nicaragua in 2026?